Temmytope-seun/Emotion_Classifier/README.md

 The best-performing model was deployed using a **Flask microservice**.

 ### 🌐 Features:
-- Text input from user
+- Text input from the user
 - Preprocessing (contraction expansion, stopword removal, etc.)
 - Real-time emotion classification
 - Insight and explanation of detected emotion